 - Depression affects around 22% of men and 28% of women aged 65 years and over2, yet it is estimated that 85% of older people with depression receive no help at all from the NHS.3

-- It is estimated that the number of people living with dementia worldwide was 44 million, and this was predicted to double by 2030.4
+- It is estimated that the number of people living with dementia worldwide is 44 million, and this is predicted to double by 2030.4

 - It has been estimated that the total cost of dementia in the UK is £26.3 billion, with an average cost of £32,250 per person.5

 - Office for National Statistics, (2015).
 Population Estimates for UK, England and Wales, Scotland and Northern Ireland, Mid-2014 - ONS. [online] Available at: http://www.ons.gov.uk/ons/rel/pop-estimate/populationestimates-for-uk--england-and-wales--scotland-and-northern-ireland/mid-2014/index.html [Accessed 25 Aug.
 2015].

 - Health and Social Care Information Centre, (2007).
 Health Survey for England, 2005: Health of Older People. [online] Available at: http://www.hscic.gov.uk/pubs/hse05olderpeople [Accessed 14 Sep.
 2015].

 - Smyth, C, (2014).
 Depression in old age ‘is the next big health crisis’.
 The Times. [online] Available at: http://www.thetimes.co.uk/tto/health/news/article4057224.ece [Accessed 15 Sep.
 2015].

 - Prince M, Albanese E, Guerchet M, Prina M. (2014).
 World Alzheimer’s Report, Dementia and Risk Reduction - An analysis of protective and modifiable factors.
 London, England: Alzheimer’s Disease International.